adrybakov/rad-tools/docs/source/user-guide/scripts/rad-extract-tb2j.rst

 .. code-block:: text

     required
-    type : str
+    type: str

 .. _rad-extract-tb2j_template-file:

 -tf, --template-file
 --------------------
 Relative or absolute path to the template file, including the name and extension of the file.

 .. code-block:: text

-    required
+    optional
-    type : str
+    type: str

-See also: :ref:`template <rad-make-template>`

 .. _rad-extract-tb2j_output-name:

 -on, --output-name
 ------------------
-Seedname for the output files.
+Name of the output files.

-If this parameter is not specified, the result are printed in standard output stream.
+If this parameter is not specified, the result is printed in the standard output stream.

 .. code-block:: text

-    default : "extracted_exchange.txt"
+    optional
-    type : str
+    type: str

-See also: :ref:`example <output-notes>`.

 .. _rad-extract-tb2j_decimals: